goldentroll/amazona-final/README.md

-# Amazona Marketplace
+# Amazona ECommerce Website

-Hello and Welcome to my coding course to build a ecommerce website like amazon by MERN stack.
+Hello and Welcome to my coding course to build an ecommerce website like amazon by MERN stack.
 In this course you will learn the essential tools and skills to design, develop and deploy a fully-function marketplace website using React and Redux in frontend and Node and MongoDB in backend.

 ## What You Will Learn

-This is a practical coding course and we are gonna learn and build lots of stuff in this multi-vendor ecommerce website like:

 - create functional component by react
 - use react hooks to handle form inputs